1MiloAC/edge-ascii/README.md

-# THIS BRANCH IS A WIP REFACTOR
+# ⚠️ THIS BRANCH IS A WIP REFACTOR
-This branch is currently being refactored from Zig to Rust, the current working branch is main.
+This branch is currently being refactored from **Zig -> Rust**, the current working branch is _main_.
-I suggest reviewing it to gagde the current depth of the project.
+I suggest reviewing it to gage the current depth of the project.